Best Places to Spend New Years in Europe

 By Elena Pappalardo from The Carry-On Chronicles

 There are many wonderful things to do in Nice year-round, but the French Riviera capital is especially magical on New Year’s Eve.
 This special time offers fun for all ages, from daytime children’s shows to festive bars around the city.
-Visitors can start the festivities with a New Year’s concert at the Acropolis Convention Center, followed by a visit to Place Masséna.
+Visitors can start the New Years Eve festivities with a concert at the Acropolis Convention Center, followed by a visit to Place Masséna.
 Here, a vibrant street party will kick off the NYE countdown.
 In addition, many bars and restaurants host festivities of their own, consisting of live music and gourmet French dishes.
 Night owls, in particular, may wish to join the Riviera Bar Crawl and toast the new year with speciality drinks at Nice’s top bars.

 However, the star of the show is the iconic Promenade des Anglais.
 Here, visitors can watch – for free – as spectacular fireworks launched from harbour boats light up the night sky as the clock strikes midnight.

 Alternatively, those who prefer to enjoy a quiet celebration can watch the festivities from the comfort of their own spaces on one of Nice’s live-streaming webcams.
 Nice’s Hôtel Monsigny is a lovely place for travellers to base themselves for the celebrations, offering guests a spectacular rooftop to celebrate.

 By Dymphe from Dymabroad